LoveMusik: Productions

 The musical was produced on Broadway as a limited run by the Manhattan Theatre Club at the Biltmore Theatre beginning previews on April 12, 2007, opening on May 3, 2007, and closing on June 24, 2007.
 The show was directed by Harold Prince with musical staging by Patricia Birch and starred Michael Cerveris as Kurt Weill, Donna Murphy as Lotte Lenya, David Pittu as Bertolt Brecht and John Scherer as George Davis.
 The ensemble included Judith Blazer, Edwin Cahill, Herndon Lackey, Erik Liberman, Ann Morrison, Graham Rowat, Rachel Ulanet and Jessica Wright.

 The production received mixed to positive reviews.
 It was noted for the performances of Donna Murphy and Michael Cerveris.
 For example, the TheaterMania reviewer wrote: "Cerveris – calculatedly diffident and consistently sympathetic as the dour Weill."
 Ben Brantley, reviewing for The New York Times, wrote: "Two luminous, life-infused portraits glow from within a dim, heavy frame at the Biltmore Theater, where LoveMusik opened last night.
-This bio-musical about the marital and professional relationship of the German-born composer Kurt Weill and the actress Lotte Lenya, directed by Harold Prince, is sluggish, tedious and (hold your breath) unmissable."
+This bio-musical about the marital and professional relationship of the German-born composer Kurt Weill and the actress Lotte Lenya, directed by Harold Prince, is sluggish, tedious and (hold your breath) unmissable—at least for anyone who cherishes stars who mold songs into thrilling windows of revelation."